 - Challenge a tax assessment.

-Overall, these tax professionals can help you navigate complicated tax problems and put you in the best position possible before the IRS.
-They can also act as your representative so that you don’t have to deal directly with the IRS.
+Overall, these tax professionals can help you navigate complicated tax problems and act as your representative so that you don’t have to deal with the IRS on your own.

 Representation When You’re Facing Criminal or Civil Legal Consequences

 The number one situation that warrants using a tax attorney is when you could face legal consequences due to your current tax situation.
-In other words, a tax lawyer is usually the best tax professional to provide assistance when your tax issue involves an interpretation of tax law.
-This is especially true when you’re dealing with an IRS collection action involving a significant tax debt or the IRS believes you might be guilty of tax evasion (criminal tax fraud).
+They can provide assistance when your tax issue involves a risk of tax evasion or criminal fraud charges.

 Guidance When You Need Financial Relief from Tax Debt

-When you owe the IRS a significant amount of money, you should contact a tax attorney to get informed about your options before the IRS starts trying to collect those taxes from you.
-An attorney will advise you about different options that can help you find a solution to your tax problem.
+When you owe the IRS a significant amount of money, you should contact a tax attorney to get informed about your options before the IRS starts collection actions, such as wage garnishment or bank levies.

 Tax Advice